 - Move patient to warm environment, remove all wet clothing, dry the patient, and cover with blankets. - Avoid any rough movement that may cause cardiac dysrhythmias or cardiac arrest.
-It may be beneficial to consider spinal restriction measures. - Assess neurological status. - It may be necessary to assess pulse and respirations for up to 45 seconds to confirm arrest. - Consider possibility of other medical conditions (e.g., overdose, hypoglycemia). - Hypothermic patients should be transported to a Trauma Center. - If patient arrests: - o CPR continuously - o If severe hypothermia (< 86°F (30°C)) is strongly suspected, limit defibrillation attempts to one except on orders from MCP. - o If body temperature is > 86°F (30°C), follow normal arrest protocols. - Oxygenate the patient with 100% O2. - Resuscitative efforts should be continued while in transit, even if there is no response. - Patient should be transported to a Trauma Center. - Consider other medical conditions (e.g., overdose, hypoglycemia, CVA).
+It may be beneficial to consider spinal restriction measures. - Assess neurological status. - It may be necessary to assess pulse and respirations for up to 45 seconds to confirm arrest. - Consider possibility of other medical conditions (e.g., overdose, hypoglycemia). - Hypothermic patients should be transported to a Trauma Center. - If patient arrests: - CPR continuously - If severe hypothermia (< 86°F (30°C)) is strongly suspected, limit defibrillation attempts to one except on orders from MCP. - If body temperature is $> 86^{\circ}F$ (30°C), follow normal arrest protocols. - Oxygenate the patient with 100% O2. - Resuscitative efforts should be continued while in transit, even if there is no response. - Patient should be transported to a Trauma Center.